-Whether you've seen your finances take a hit from the coronavirus or not, having a "good" credit score — or, even better, a "great" one — can also help you save thousands of dollars on auto loans, private student loans, mortgages, and even credit card interest rates.
+Whether you've seen your finances take a hit from the coronavirus or not, having a "good" credit score — or, even better, a "great" one — can help you save thousands of dollars on auto loans, private student loans, mortgages, and even credit card interest rates.

 To get great credit, which Experian defines as a score of 800 or higher, these are the most important things you can do, according to experts.

-"Paying down your balance is the best thing any cardholder can do to move their credit score from 'good' to 'great,'" says Schulz.
+Carrying credit card balances is generally something you want to avoid.
+Indeed, "paying down your balance is the best thing any cardholder can do to move their credit score from 'good' to 'great,'" says Schulz.

 "Credit scoring is all about how well you manage your money, not how much money you have," he says.

 In addition to paying your bill on time, managing your credit well includes "keeping your debts low and showing a long track record of managing different types of credit," Rossman says.

 Even in robust economic times, Americans struggle to pay off their debts, says Schulz.
 That's become even more of an issue during the pandemic, as many people rely on credit to pay for essentials like food and medicine.
 "Still, in good times or bad, any cardholders' ultimate goal should be to pay down their debts as quickly as possible," he says.